Amy Fee

-Amy Fee (born 1981/1982) is a Canadian politician from Ontario.
+Amy Fee (born 1981 or 1982) is a Canadian politician from Ontario.
 She was elected to the Legislative Assembly of Ontario in the 2018 provincial election and represented the riding of Kitchener South—Hespeler as a member of the Progressive Conservative Party of Ontario from 2018 to 2022.

 Fee was previously an elected trustee for Kitchener-Wilmot with the Waterloo Catholic District School Board.

 She is a mother of four children, two of whom have autism.
 She worked with the Ontario Autism Coalition to expand access to therapies and reduce waiting lists for families.